teendevops/teendevops-web/README.md

 * It would be really awesome if you didn't use any dependencies like Bootstrap (jQuery&Ajax is fine though).
 This one is optional, but still.
 It would be great.
 * Font can be your choice.
 Whatever the font is in the chat though, it needs to support emojis.
 * Please use glyphicons in menus when possible.
 Just be consistent though.
 You're a web designer.
 I'm certain you'll know when and where they belong.
+* Note that the navbar (aka:header) will be included at the start of every page.

 **These are the pages that are needed:**
 * navbar.html